kodadot/grants/README.md

 We love open-source
 ---
-If you love open source, please leave us a star ⭐️, to spread awareness about KodaDot ecosystem.
+If you love open source as we do, please leave us a star ⭐️ on our repositories.
+Let's spread awareness about KodaDot ecosystem.

 More